hlacontainers/lrc/README.md

 	yourApplicationImagename
 ````

+If only the advertise address is specified, then the port range defaults to `6000-6001:6001-6002`.

+If only the advertise address and the TCP port range are specified, then the UDP port range defaults to `<maxtcpport> .. <maxtcpport>+<maxtcpport>-<mintcpport>`.

 ### Portico LRC settings

 | Environment variable            | Description                                                  | Default if not specified     |
 | ------------------------------- | ------------------------------------------------------------ | ---------------------------- |
 | ``PORTICO_RTI_RID_FILE``        | File system path to the RID file.                            | ``${LRC_HOME}/code/RTI.rid`` |